KrakeX/perl-padawan-bootcamp-2016/README.md

 8. Fork [this repo](https://github.com/gbarco/perl-padawan-camp-2016) to use as a base to host the project code.
 Read [this](https://help.github.com/articles/fork-a-repo/) for instructions.

-9. Create a branch with your name, commit and send a pull request to the main repo adding a directory under the directory named padawans with your first name and last name in this format NameLastname.
+9. Create a branch with your name, commit and send a pull request to the main repo adding a directory under the padawans_training_grounds directory with your first name and last name in this format NameLastname in case of collisions device an algorithm to fix the problem freely or read [Collisions](https://en.wikipedia.org/wiki/Collision_%28computer_science%29) for some background and ideas.
 Read about [Pull Requests](https://help.github.com/articles/creating-a-pull-request/)

-10. Run the script called setup_environment.sh from command line under Linux.
+10. Run the script called setup_environment.sh from command line under Linux to get most of the required software and modules installed.

 → [index](#index)